digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

     Add privacy to topology transactions `#1251 <https://github.com/DACH-NY/canton/issues/1251>`_

-A tricky question is how to provide privacy by design, allowing participants only to learn about other parties and participants on a need to know basis, while still ensuring that enough information is available for the participant to progress and ensuring that the information remains immutable and verifiable.
+A tricky question is how to provide privacy by design, allowing participants only to learn about other parties and participants on a need-to-know basis, while still ensuring that enough information is available for the participant to progress and that the information remains immutable and verifiable.

 We do this by generally restricting what is shared with participants by default.
 Instead of broadcasting the mappings `X \rightarrow Y` to all participants, we broadcast `T = (H(X),t_id)` instead.

-We include a service with the committer that allows to query the data once the left hand side has been learnt.
+We include a service with the committer that allows to query the data once the left-hand side has been learnt.
 This means that once `X` of `H(X)` is known, a participant can call a service that returns the corresponding topology transactions, which in turn can be verified to be justified.